srajabos/docs/tutorial/ChatQnA/deploy/add_vector_db.md

 # Customize with new VectorDB

-Adding a new VectorDB to OPEA involves minimal changes to OPEA sub-project [GenAIComps](https://github.com/opea-project/GenAIComps) that covers installation, launch, usage, and tests. <br>
+Adding a new VectorDB to OPEA involves minimal changes to OPEA sub-project [GenAIComps](https://github.com/opea-project/GenAIComps) that covers installation, launch, usage, and tests.

-The changes are distributed in 3 components:<br>
+The changes are distributed in 3 components:

 ## Third_parties
-The new VectorDB should be setup in opea-project/GenAIComps/comps/third_parties. <br>
+The new VectorDB should be setup in opea-project/GenAIComps/comps/third_parties.

 It will have the below file structure under the new VectorDB folder.

     ```